 If you’ve landed on our Hawaii Marketing Tips blog while searching for Team Vision Marketing, please visit our homepage, creative portfolio or client video testimonials.
-If you’re interested in learning more about Search Engine Optimization, please continue reading.
+If you’re interested in learning more about Search Engine Optimization and SEO, please continue reading.

 Search Engine Optimization – SEO Tips for Hawaii Businesses

 Chances are, if you own a business, run a business, or market a business, you’re familiar with the term Search Engine Optimization, or SEO, and many of you are implementing Hawaii SEO strategies at one level or another.
 What we’ve found in our 20 plus years of web site design and development experience, is that many small businesses are either overlooking SEO completely, they’re doing it themselves at a very basic level, or they’re assuming their web design company is handling SEO properly – and they’re often not.

 This article is designed to provide small business owners an overview of some of the best practices currently being utilized in the world of Search Engine Optimization and things that we know work because we actively use and test them for our Hawaii clients.
 That being said, SEO requires a large investment of time on an ongoing basis, it requires some technical knowledge, and it also requires you to consistently monitor changes in SEO best practices and then adapt to those changes regularly.
 If you do decide to handle SEO on your own, here are a few key SEO tips to get you started.
 Contact us if you would like more information or assistance with your Hawaii SEO needs.

 Why Is Search Engine Optimization So Important?